EvobyteDigitalBiology/readstore/README.md

 #### 5. Managing **Pro**cessed **Data**<a id="manage_pro_data"></a>

 **Pro**cessed **Data** refer to files generated through processing of raw sequencing data.
-Depending on the omics technology and assay used, this could be for instance transcript count files, variant files or gene count matrices.
+Depending on the omics technology and assay used, this could be a transcript count file, variant files or gene count matrices.

 ProData are attached to Datasets, and can be uploaded via the ReadStore CLI or R & Python SDKs.
 You can check the ProData for each Dataset in the ReadStore App under the `Datasets` section.